Implicit Actor Critic Coupling via a Supervised Learning Framework for RLVR: Methodology

+The \textbf{\textsc{Actor}} update is modulated by the per-sample cross-entropy loss $\ell(q,o;\pi_\theta)$, which weights the policy gradient according to the alignment between predicted and ground-truth rewards.

-In general, the gradient decomposition in Equation~\ref{eq:lossgradient} splits the gradient into two components: the policy gradient update (\textbf{\textsc{Actor}}) and the supervised reward estimation updates (\textbf{\textsc{Critic}}).
-Crucially, both components operate within a single policy model $\pi_\theta$, enabling implicit coupling between \textbf{\textsc{Actor}} and \textbf{\textsc{Critic}} without the need for separate networks or alternating update schedules.
-This unified design facilitates efficient training while leveraging the strengths of both policy gradient and supervised learning paradigms.
+The \textbf{\textsc{Critic}} update is driven by the residual $R(q,o) - \sigma\big(\psi(q, o; \pi_\theta)\big)$, providing a supervised learning signal that improves reward prediction.
+Improving the \textbf{\textsc{Actor}} changes the score $\psi$ and thus yields a tighter supervised target for the \textbf{\textsc{Critic}}; in turn, the \textbf{\textsc{Critic}} improvements feed back to directly affect future \textbf{\textsc{Actor}} updates through the shared weighting term.
+This unified design enables implicit Actor Critic coupling without separate networks or alternating update schedules and facilitates efficient training while leveraging the strengths of both policy gradient and supervised learning paradigms.